hyperium/hyperium.github.io/_stable/upgrading.md

 ## `Service`/`service_fn`

 Previously, hyper depended on `tower` for the `Service` trait.
 Because `tower` is not yet 1.0, hyper could not publicly depend on it.
-So, it's `Service` trait and the helper function `service_fn` are defined in `hyper::service`.
+So, its `Service` trait and the helper function `service_fn` are defined in `hyper::service`.
 Check [middleware](https://hyper.rs/guides/1/server/middleware/) for more details.